ChromexUnderscore/OriginsTweaks/README.md

 + Height, eye height and reach are increased.
 + Enderians will dodge smaller projectiles on a cooldown.
-+ Teleporting via pearl grants a invincibility window against suffocation.
++ Teleporting via pearl grants an invincibility window against suffocation.

 </details>